codio/site/source/docs/boxes/installsw/box-parts.html.md

 ##Command Line
 You can also install Box Parts packages from the [command line](/docs/boxes/terminal/terminal).

-Open up a Terminal window from the 'Tools->Terminal' menu item.
+Open up a Terminal window from the `Tools->Terminal` menu item.

 Then, enter `parts` on the command line, you will see something like this